jermspeaks/christmas-adventure/sections/section-402.md

 *This is all a trick,* you thought. *They're trying to manipulate me.
 I can't trust them.*

 But your paranoia made you unable to work with anyone.
-Lumina tried to help, but you pushed them away.
+Cheshire tried to help, but you pushed them away.
 The Keepsake Keeper tried to guide you, but you dismissed it.
 The villagers tried to assist, but you distrusted them all.

 *I can't trust anyone,* you thought, but that meant you couldn't do anything.